INDIANAPOLIS 317-566-9600

 Cancer cases are remarkably high, affecting approximately one in every two men and one in every three women.
 It should come as no surprise that cancer ranks among the most frequently misdiagnosed medical conditions.
 Research conducted by the American Cancer Society reveals that specific types of cancer can be misdiagnosed at alarming rates, reaching as high as 61 percent.

 As with any diagnosis, time is of the essence when bad news is delivered.
-This is due to the fact that the chances of survival are generally higher when the illness is identified and treated at an early stage.
-That is why when a doctor provides an inaccurate cancer diagnosis, the patient may lose valuable time, or even the opportunity, for potentially life-saving treatment.
-On the other hand, patients may undergo cancer treatment, leading to side effects, only to find out they never had cancer, to begin with.
+The chances of survival are generally higher when the medical provider identifies and treats the illness early.
+That is why when a doctor provides an inaccurate cancer diagnosis, the patient may lose valuable time or an opportunity for potentially life-saving treatment.
+On the other hand, patients may undergo cancer treatment, leading to side effects, only to find out they never had cancer to begin with.
 While relief may come in knowing you do not have a cancer diagnosis, the mental and emotional anguish and trauma experienced cannot be overlooked.
-Finally, a patient may experience a significant financial loss in paying for treatment or time away from work to deal with their “illness”.
+Finally, a patient may experience a significant financial loss in paying for treatment or time away from work to deal with their “illness.”

 How Common is a Cancer Misdiagnosis?